 I'm constantly trying to improve the community I am part of.
-Since 2012 I am an active member of the RheinMain tech community.
-I've helped at and initiated events and platforms that support them:
+Since 2012 I've volunteered and initiated conferences, barcamps, meetups, events and platforms that support them:

 From 2013 to 2016 I was in charge of the homepage and ran the registration and the check-in during the event and developed a custom event management software which enables participants to complete the check-in within a few seconds.